How to Upgrade Motor Control Firmware

 Celestron provides motor control firmware updates for the NexStar GPS,

-this to learn how to replace your hand control.
+the current versions and how to check versions on your scope.
 If the MC version is 2 or lower

 on the NexStar 8/9.25/11 GPS, read